top of page

 Some movement that helps you feel good (walk around the block if possible, yogic alternate nostril breathing, Warrior Poses for strength, simple Qi Gong movements for relaxation)

-Focus on one at a time when you are in need of some serious self-soothing.
+Concentrate on one method at a time when you require significant self-soothing.

 Visual Beauty in Your Life